 How will my child receive their assignments for the day?

-Teachers will post assignments on Seesaw, Google Classroom, or Blackboard by 9:00 am on the eLearning day.
-Lessons will take place through learning platforms that teachers and students already use regularly (Class Dojo, Google Classroom, Blackboard, email, etc.)
+Teachers will post assignments on Seesaw, Google Classroom, or Schoology by 5:00pm the day prior to the eLearning day.
+Lessons will take place through learning platforms that teachers and students already use regularly (Class Dojo, Google Classroom, Schoology, email, etc.) In some instances, paper packets may be used for younger students.

 What if my child has an IEP, ILP, or has accommodations during the school day?

-Students with an IEP or ILP will receiving services remotely on eLearning days (if applicable).
+Students with an IEP or ILP will receive accommodations on eLearning days (if applicable).
 Students who receive related services for OT/PT/Speech will have their time made up during another regular school day if they missed their assigned time.
 If a child receives walk-in speech services, then you will need to reschedule with the provider on inclement weather eLearning days.

 Does my child have to be on a computer for the length of the school day?